websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

 - Excluding Content from Search Results, based on a field's value
 - Boosting Content in Search Results, based on a field's value or presence
+- Using Elasticsearch's Query String query in the Custom Filter widget
+- Filtering by Site ID to display results from multiple sites

 See [Filtering Search Results](./filtering-search-results.md) for a detailed explanation of the Custom Filter widget.